PayPal Generosity Network Terms and Conditions

-Fundraiser Content remains the property of the Fundraiser Creator.
+The Fundraiser Content remains the property of the Fundraiser Creator.
 The Fundraiser Creator hereby grants to PayPal and its affiliated companies and users a nonexclusive, worldwide, royalty-free, fully paid up, transferable, sublicensable, perpetual, and irrevocable license to duplicate, copy, display, publish, upload, perform, distribute, modify, create derivative works, delete, post, forward to others, and otherwise use your Fundraiser Content, and associated intellectual property and publicity rights, in connection with the operation of the Generosity Network or the promotion, advertising, or marketing thereof, in any form, medium or technology now known or later developed.

-As a Fundraiser Creator, you further represent and warrant that: (1) you have all the licenses, rights, consents, and permissions in your Fundraiser Content necessary to make this license and grant, and (2) Fundraiser Content is accurate and does not and will not infringe any third party’s intellectual property right, proprietary right, privacy right, confidentiality, right of publicity, or otherwise violate these Terms or applicable law.
+As a Fundraiser Creator, you further represent and warrant that: (1) you have all the licences, rights, consents, and permissions in your Fundraiser Content necessary to make this license and grant, and (2) the Fundraiser Content is accurate and does not and will not infringe any third party’s intellectual property right, proprietary right, privacy right, confidentiality, right of publicity, or otherwise violate these Terms or applicable law.

 You may not use the Generosity Network for the explicit or implicit purpose of or involving:

 - any activity or purpose that violates any laws;